jhuckaby/pixl-server-storage/README.md

 # Overview

 This module is a component for use in [pixl-server](https://www.npmjs.com/package/pixl-server).
-It implements a simple key/value storage system that can use multiple back-ends, such as [Amazon S3](https://aws.amazon.com/s3/), [Couchbase](http://www.couchbase.com/nosql-databases/couchbase-server), or a local filesystem.
+It implements a simple key/value storage system that can use multiple back-ends, such as [Amazon S3](https://aws.amazon.com/s3/), [Couchbase](http://www.couchbase.com/nosql-databases/couchbase-server), [Redis](https://redis.io/), or a local filesystem.
 It introduces the concept of a "chunked linked list", which supports extremely fast push, pop, shift, unshift, and random reads/writes.
 Also provided is a fast hash table implementation with key iteration, a transaction system, and an indexing and search system.

 ## Features at a Glance

 * Uses very little memory in most cases.
 * Store JSON or binary (raw) data records.
-* Supports multiple back-ends including Amazon S3, Couchbase and local filesystem.
+* Supports multiple back-ends including Amazon S3, Couchbase, Redis, and local filesystem.
 * Linked lists with very fast push, pop, shift, unshift, and random reads/writes.
 * Hash tables with key iterators, and very fast reads / writes.
 * Advisory locking system with shared and exclusive locks.